RHe502/RHe502.github.io/_pages/about.md

 Hi there!
 My name is Run He(Chinese: 何润), and I'm currently a second year master student at the [Shien-Ming Wu School of Intelligent Engineering (WUSIE)](https://www2.scut.edu.cn/wusie/), [South China University of Technology (SCUT)](https://www.scut.edu.cn/new/).
 I am currently advised by Assoc.
 Prof. [Huiping Zhuang](https://zhuanghp.github.io/).
 Before my matser, I obtained my bachelor's degree at the same school of WUSIE, SCUT in June, 2023.

 My research includes **Continual Learning**, **Federated Learning**, and **Large Language Models**.
-My current reserach mainly focus on the continual learning of (Multi-modal) large language models.
+My current reserach mainly focus on the continual learning of large models.

 I am anticipated to graduate in June, 2026 and **I am currently looking for a Ph.D. position in 2026Fall**.
-Please feel free to  contact me via **E-Mail: 202320160030@mail.scut.edu.cn** or **Wechat: H-359754814**, if you are interested in collaborating with me or recruiting me 😊.
+Please feel free to  contact me via **Email:wirh@mail.scut.edu.cn** or **Wechat: H-359754814** if you are interested in collaborating with me or recruiting me 😊.
 Here is my [CV](https://rhe502.github.io/RunHe_CV.pdf).

 #  Latest News